Vid201/zk-OPML/README.md

 The project has the following folders:

-- `contracts`: smart contract for fault proof game and zkVM proof verification
+- `contracts`: smart contracts for fault proof game and zkVM proof verification
 - `crates`: common code and libs
 - `bin`: binary files and cli